-Moving past the myth of CRO best practices to improve your Shopify store’s conversion rate
+Busting best practice myths to improve your Shopify conversion rate

 After over a year of rapid growth in the eCommerce industry, more brands than ever have taken their sales online.
 Businesses are thriving on popular platforms like Shopify, but often, as their online presence grows, they’re realizing that their store isn’t converting visitors to customers as consistently as they’d like.

 Whether you’re talking to your marketing team about CRO, or talking to your designers about UI/UX, Conversion Rate Optimization is all about making your site more compelling for visitors.
 Specifically, increasing the likelihood that once they’ve arrived they’ll stick around, submit info, or commit to a purchase.

 But the road to effective CRO can be a bumpy one, and there’s nothing more discouraging than throwing time and money at “best practices” for Shopify optimization only to watch your growth, sales, and conversions continue to stall.

 Finding a CRO approach that works for your store isn’t always about going bigger and throwing more money at the problem.
 Instead, let’s take a look at how to focus your CRO efforts by understanding where updates on your site will have the most impact.

 How to increase your Shopify store conversion rate

 If your business is trying to get the most out of a limited budget or timeline for your CRO efforts, most businesses will start with their store’s homepage.
 After all, it’s your customers’ introduction to your site, their map to your other products and content, and your chance to make a strong first impression that convinces them to stick around.